Skip to main content

 Peppermint essential oil in a small bottle with nature background

 If you’ve done all the above things and are still seeing critters inside your apartment or condo and don’t want to use chemicals, peppermint oil could help.
-Mix 15 drops of essential peppermint oil with about a cup of water in a spray bottle and spray anywhere bugs are found.
-Focus on the kitchen, bedroom, and bathroom, along baseboards, inside cabinets, and along windowsills.
+Mix 15 drops of essential peppermint oil with about a cup of water in a spray bottle and spray anywhere you find bugs.
+Focus on the kitchen, bedroom, and bathroom, along the baseboards, inside cabinets, and along windowsills.
 You can also soak cotton balls in the oil and place them in highly infested areas.
 Insects are repulsed by the smell of peppermint and will stay away.

 If all else fails, you will have little choice but to purchase some insecticides.
 Spraying the insecticide in the same areas you would peppermint oil will surely deter any small pests from entering your home.
 Insecticides keep them from entering by creating a barrier, and they kill any bugs that dare to cross.
 Some insecticides are safer than others, so if you have pets or children, be sure to get a kid-safe or pet-safe product.
 You should also conduct a small test on an area of baseboard or cupboard out of sight to be sure the product won’t stain or discolor the wood or other surfaces in your home.